Abandoned goods – all tenancies

 What happens to the money?

-Any money made from selling abandoned goods must be paid to the Department of Building and Housing, PO Box 50-445, Porirua.
+Any money made from selling abandoned goods must be paid to the Ministry of Business, Innovation and Employment, PO Box 50-445, Porirua.

 Important note if applying to the Tribunal after the tenancy has ended

 If the tenancy has ended and the landlord is making a Tenancy Tribunal application, it is important to provide an address for service for the tenant so that they can be served with notices of mediations and Tenancy Tribunal hearings.
 If they cannot be served with these notices, then the Tribunal may not be able to hear the matter.

 Check out the information sheet ‘Making an application for an Order of the Tenancy Tribunal: information for landlords’ for more information.